Center for Corporate Climate Leadership

-The Climate Leadership Awards are a national program that recognizes and incentivizes exemplary corporate, organizational, and individual leadership in response to climate change.
-By showcasing and recognizing voluntary action on climate and energy under a unified banner, EPA, ACCO, C2ES, and The Registry are sending a strong signal that innovative, sustainable leadership and reductions in GHG emissions are critical to addressing climate change.
+The Climate Leadership Awards is a national program that recognizes and incentivizes exemplary corporate, organizational, and individual leadership in response to climate change.
+By showcasing and recognizing voluntary action on climate and energy under a unified banner, EPA, ACCO, C2ES, and The Registry are sending a strong signal that innovative, sustainable leadership, and reductions in GHG emissions are critical to addressing climate change.

 Why is EPA jointly recognizing climate leadership with ACCO, C2ES, and The Registry?

-EPA recognition of organizational and individual performance encourages voluntary action on energy efficiency, the production and use of cleaner power, managing and reducing GHG emissions, building resilience, and other climate-friendly activities that go beyond business-as-usual activities.
-EPA also values the contributions and expertise that other organizations working to address climate change can bring to a recognition initiative.
+EPA values the contributions and expertise that organizations working to address climate change can bring to a recognition initiative.
+EPA recognition of organizational and individual performance encourages voluntary action on energy efficiency, the production and use of cleaner power, managing and reducing GHG emissions, building resilience, and other climate-friendly activities that go beyond business-as-usual.

 How did EPA form a partnership with ACCO, C2ES, and The Registry?

-In early 2011, EPA requested proposals from one or more organizations to recognize corporate leadership on climate change.
+In early 2011, EPA requested proposals from organizations to recognize corporate leadership on climate change.
 In May 2011, the proposal from the consortium consisting of ACCO, C2ES, and The Registry was selected by EPA to partner on this new national recognition program.
-ACCO, C2ES, and The Registry have a history of collaboration, complementary expertise, and their combined memberships include more than 450 corporations and other public and private sector organizations.
+ACCO, C2ES, and The Registry have a history of collaboration and complementary expertise.
+Their combined memberships include more than 450 organizations from the public and private sectors.

 Are the Climate Leadership Awards a replacement program for Climate Leaders?

-The Climate Leadership Awards are a legacy of the former Climate Leaders program, not a replacement.
+The Climate Leadership Awards program is a legacy of EPA's former Climate Leaders program, not a replacement.
 The EPA Climate Leaders program, logo, website, and all other activities and affiliations officially ended on September 30, 2011.